Lawsuit seeks $2.4M damages from Wisconsin fake GOP electors

 “It’s essential to have accountability and to make sure this doesn’t happen again,” said Jeffrey Mandell, an attorney for the plaintiffs.
 “We have heard in the more than a year since the fraudulent electors met the excuse that what they did was not wrong, it was totally fine.
 We want a court to make clear that is not true.”

 Republican electors named in the lawsuit who have spoken publicly about what they did have long argued that they weren’t trying to change the Wisconsin result.
-Instead, they said they were trying to preserve all their legal options in case a court ruled in favor of Trump.
+Instead, they said, they were trying to preserve all their legal options in case a court ruled in favor of Trump.

 A Trump campaign official, Stephen Miller, said on Fox News in December 2020 that the GOP slate of electors sent their results to Congress to “ensure that all of our legal remedies remain open.”